zxmeng98/torchgt/README.md

 > [!NOTE]
 > 💡For evaluation to avoid interference and save the rental cost, could you please **provide your available time slots** in SC Submission System?
 I can better arrange and reserve the server for one day for each reviewer.
+>
+> The server below may be inactive for connection, will keep opening once time slots are scheduled for reviewers.

-For convenient artifact evaluation, we rent **a 4-GPU cloud server (4 x RTX 3090 24GB) with PCIe 4.0x16 lanes, AMD EPYC 7302P 16-Core CPU** for reviewers to reproduce the experiments.
+For convenient artifact evaluation, we rent **a 4-GPU cloud server (4 x RTX 3090 24GB) with PCIe 4.0x16 lanes, AMD EPYC 7302P 16-Core CPU** for reviewers.
 And we have already set up the environment, codebase, and some datasets on the server.
 The connection to the server is:
 ```bash
 Host SC-AE
     HostName 185.158.179.210